PostHog/posthog.com/contents/blog/startup-tigris.md

 This month we're chatting to Tigris co-founder & CEO Ovais Tariq.
 Prior to starting Tigris, Ovais spent several years at Uber where he was Head of Storage Infra.

-> Every month we're shining the spotlight on a different startup to show off the cool things they are building, as part of the PostHog for Startups program.
-Want to be in with a chance of getting featured?
+> Every month we shine the spotlight on a different startup to show off the cool things they're building, as part of the PostHog for Startups program.
+Want a chance to be featured?
 [Sign up here for $50k in PostHog credit and a bunch of other sweet perks!](/startups)

 ### What is Tigris and why is it cool?